 The center serves as a hub for conversation, curriculum, and programming related to African and African American Studies.
-Our programming for this year relates to and builds on the new course of study approved last Spring and starting this Fall.
 The African and African-American Studies Minor is an interdisciplinary course of study drawing on disciplines from the Humanities and Social Sciences.
-The African and African American studies minor allows students to focus on issues of concern across the university, including (but not limited to) histories of race and slavery, studies of African and African American Culture, religion, and philosophy, and race and racialization.
+The African and African American studies minor allows students to focus on issues of concern across the university, including (but not limited to) histories of race and slavery, studies of African and African American culture, religion, and philosophy, and race and racialization.
 The goal of the African and African American Studies minor is to provide students with resources and opportunity to think about key issues and themes within African and African American Studies in ways that enhance their work and that provides key competencies that enhance their professional life.